Scientific Name

 Description

 Cereus validus, also known as Cereus forbesii, is a shrubby or tree-like cactus with ribbed blue-green stems.
-It grows up to 23 feet (7 m) tall and has a trunk with a diameter of up to 16 inches (40 cm).
+It can grow up to 23 feet (7 m) tall and has a trunk with a diameter of up to 16 inches (40 cm).

-Flowers are white to reddish, up to 8 inches (20 cm) long, up to 5 inches (12.5 cm) in diameter, and appear in summer.
-Fruits are red with lilac pulp and tiny black seeds.
+The flowers are white to reddish and appear in summer.
+They can reach up to 8 inches (20 cm) long and 5 inches (12.5 cm) in diameter.
+The fruits are red with lilac pulp and tiny black seeds.

 Hardiness